Which is the best tax saving option between PPF, NPS and ELSS?

 In the paragraph above, we have compared a debt-oriented instrument with an equity-oriented instrument.
 Let’s just also compare two instruments that give us exposure to equity funds and see which one is better among the two based on the points below:

-1. Taxation: Currently ELSS is the best tax saving instrument among all which offers better returns over the long term and comes with the shortest lock-in period i.e. 3 years.
-On the other hand, NPS on maturity is tax-free up to 40% of the total corpus accumulated and the remaining 60% is taxable.
+- Taxation: Currently ELSS is the best tax saving instrument among all which offers better returns over the long term and comes with the shortest lock-in period i.e. 3 years.
+On the other hand, NPS on maturity is tax-free for up to 60% of the total corpus accumulated and the remaining 40% is taxable.

-4. Returns: As ELSS is a purely equity-based scheme so the returns will be higher as compared to NPS, which has an upper cap on equity exposure.
+- Returns: ELSS is a purely equity-based scheme so returns will be always higher as compared to NPS which has limitations on equity exposure.

-5. Liquidity: Tier 1 investors can only withdraw 20% of the corpus before reaching 60 in case of NPS.
+- Liquidity: Tier 1 investors can only withdraw 20% of the corpus before reaching 60 in the case of NPS.
 However, to attain this, you should have made contributions for a minimum of 10 years and only 3 withdrawals are allowed which is further subject to a gap of 5 years between each withdrawal.
-On the other hand, even though you cannot withdraw money before the maturity in ELSS, you will have access to your money in just 3 years.
+On the other hand, even though you cannot withdraw money before 3 years in ELSS, you will have access to your money in just 3 years from the date of allotment.

 However, despite ELSS giving you the option of liquidity in just 3 years, withdrawing money would result in the depletion of your retirement corpus.
 Hence, it’s advisable to stay invested for a longer duration as these instruments are designed to build your retirement corpus.
 That means the longer you stay invested, the larger will be your retirement corpus.